jcmturner/jcmturner.github.io/_posts/security/2018-03-03-awskmsluks.md

 AWS KMS LUKS uses KMS to generate data keys which are used as the passphrases to LUKS volume encryption.

 AWS KMS LUKS uses a key structure which includes the following:
-* The reference ARN of the AWS KMS master key used to generate and encrypt the data key.
+* The ARN of the AWS KMS master key used to generate and encrypt the data key.
 * The data key used as the passphrase for LUKS.
   * Plaintext - removed before written to disk or the S3 bucket.
-  * Encrypted - written to disk.
+  * Encrypted - written to disk and S3.
 * The encryption context used with KMS to encrypt the data key.
 * A list of host names which are authorized to decrypt the encrypted form of the data key.
 * A digital signature to ensure the integrity of the key structure.